husseinhareb/qtile-config/README.md

 # Qtile-config
-Qtle config and more widgets on my Linux
+Qtile config and more widgets on my Linux